skeeto/skeeto.github.com/_posts/2011-08-18-fakespace.markdown

 another, because the dependency will tend to be loaded in the middle of defining the current package.

-`in-package` is not provided, so there's no (simple) way to get the symbols back to where they can be accessed.
-Right now it would be hard to modify a package using this fake namespacing.
-Fortunately, providing `in-package` wouldn't be too hard to do -- and, if added as advice in the right places, it would replace `end-package`.
-When symbols are uninterned they would need to be stored in a package symbol table for future fetching. `in-package`'s job would be to unintern and store away the current package's symbols and then place the new package's symbols into the main symbol table.
+`in-package` is not provided, so there's no way to get the symbols back to where they can be accessed.
+It's impossible to modify a package using fake namespacing.
+Worst of all, implementing `in-package` is currently (and will likely always be) impossible.
+When symbols are uninterned they would need to be stored in a package symbol table for future re-interning. `in-package`'s job would be to unintern and store away the current package's symbols and then place the new package's symbols into the main symbol table.

+However, symbols cannot be re-interned.
+This is because it's impossible for a symbol to exist in two different obarrays at the same time, so the functionality is intentionally not provided.
+An obarray is an Elisp vector containing symbols.
+It's treated like a hash table: the symbol is hashed to choose a location in the vector.
+If the slot is already taken, the symbol is invisibly chain behind the residing symbol by an inaccessible linked list.
+If the symbol was in two obarrays at once, it would need to be able to chain to two different symbols at the same time.

-Providing access to symbols through a colon-specificed namespace (`my-package:my-symbol`) is not currently possible without hacking in C.
+Providing access to symbols through a colon-specificed namespace (`my-package:my-symbol`) is also currently impossible -- without hacking in C anyway.

 There's a neat trick to the `:export` list.
 The `defpackage` macro definition actually ignores that list altogether, because it works